 All majors in Latin American Studies must complete at least a study abroad experience in Latin America.
-This requirement may be fulfilled by any Focus program in the region, or by completion of a summer or semester program in the region approved by the Office of Overseas Programs.
+This requirement may be fulfilled by completion of a summer or semester program in the region approved by the Office of Overseas Programs.

 Students unable to attend a study abroad program may complete an additional 3 units of 300-level elective credit instead.

 For previous Latin American Studies major requirements, please visit our website.